My oldest daughter and I had a nice little rhythm in our life.

 Then we do the first step in our Laundry Routine.

 After we start the laundry, we eat breakfast (check out these quick, healthy breakfast ideas).
 As the girls are eating, I read a Bible story to them, work on their memory verses, and listen to a hymn.

 After breakfast, we clean the kitchen and do our morning chores.

 (Check out My Minimalist Weekly Cleaning Routine, if you want to see how I only spend 15-30 minutes a day cleaning.
-And look at Five Steps To Creating a Weekly Cleaning Routine if you want to set up your own cleaning schedule.)
+And look at the Five Steps To Creating a Weekly Cleaning Routine if you want to set up your own cleaning schedule.)

 If your kids are home from school right now, this is an excellent time for them to get more involved in household duties.
-You can check out my post How to Teach Your Children to Enjoy Doing Chores if you need some ideas and checklists to get them started.
+You can check out my post How to Teach Your Children to Enjoy Doing Chores if you need some ideas to get them started.